Certificate of Completion of Training.

 Your CCT date is the expected date of CCT mentioned in your ARCP documentation.
 However, it is recognised that paediatric training is competency based and therefore it is possible to obtain an early CCT.
 Further guidance regarding the planning and process involved in preparing for and obtaining your CCT is provided within the documents section, including guidance regarding applying for early CCT.

-The College Handbook detailing instructions on all aspects of Paediatric training can be found on the RCPCH website Paediatric Training Handbook 2003.
 For more details on medical training please refer to the Gold Guide.

 The Royal College of Paediatrics and Child Health website provides all the information you will need for applying for your CCT.